 For years, as she nipped to the loo during the weekly shop, she had to push in front of her toddler in the toilet queue.
 Why?
 Because her bowel control was worse than his.

 "And as they get older, they start saying, 'Mum, why are you pushing us out of the way?
 I want to go first'," she remembers.

 "And when you don’t make it and you do it in public, there is this paranoia and you get obsessed by it.
 It’s horrible, and you get in the toilet and you just cry – has someone noticed?"

 Rhiannon has suffered with bowel incontinence since having her first child aged 32, when her sphincter tore after a difficult birth.
 She was left in pain, incontinent, and struggling with postnatal depression.
 Her story is horrible, her embarrassment palpable, but the most shocking thing is that she is far from alone: more than one in 10 women may experience some form of faecal incontinence after childbirth.

 "There’s a big market for urinary incontinence products, but bowel incontinence isn’t so easy to hide," says Rhiannon.
-"Honestly, I’ve lost count of the times I’ve walked hoping that no one could tell."
+"Honestly, I’ve lost count of the times I’ve walked around hoping that no-one could tell."